vlngf/OilMetagenomesDB/documentation/libraries/README.md

 - Follows [ENA categories](https://www.ebi.ac.uk/ena/portal/api/controlledVocab?field=instrument_model).
 - In most cases for aDNA labs will be some form of Illumina platform.

-> ⚠️ If not described in the ENA table, or there is discrepency with the paper, specify: `unspecified`
+> ⚠️ If not described in the ENA table, or there is discrepency with the paper, specify: `None`

 > ⚠️ Must follow categories specified in
 > `assets/enums/instrument_model.json`